 Perhaps the most important lesson that still needs to be learned is that relationships are everything.
 Our lives, our future, everything of this world — it’s all a co-mingling of relationships.
 So when questions arise about how to best respond to personal and collective challenges, relationships will be fundamental to the answers.

 Because so many of our deepest needs and longings are relational, building and strengthening relational capacities is key to personal well-being and resilience.
-Our human longings for connection, ease, and belonging with other people is bottomless.
+Our human longing for connection, ease, and belonging with other people is bottomless.
 And healing starts with seeing ourselves and others more clearly.

 A lack of relational skills and capacity is also at the root of incivility and divisiveness at the level of local, state, and national politics.
 This also boils down to the failure to see others and our shared predicament clearly.